Skip to main content

 datahub group upsert -f group.yaml

-An example of group.yaml would look like the following.
-You can refer to the foo.group.dhub.yaml file for the complete code.
+An example of group.yaml would look like as in foo.group.dhub.yaml file for the complete code.

 id: foogroup@acryl.io